sucremad/sucremad/README.md

-👶 currently interested in malware analysis as a noob
+🖤 currently interested in malware analysis